-I’d spent four years taking vocabulary quizzes and reading German literature in college, but nothing improved my fluency like those conversations over the light of a schwibbogen (candle arch) in the dim Lusatian winter.
+Although I spent four years taking vocabulary quizzes and reading German literature in college, nothing improved my fluency like learning a word a day.

-Using this method, I made sure to get my daily serving of German vocab practice—every single day!
+Using this method, you can also make sure to get your daily serving of German vocab practice—every single day!

 How Can You Benefit from a “Word of the Day” Resource?